 - All departments and units of the facility.

 - Any member of a volunteer group allowed to help you while you are in the facility.

 - All employees, staff, agents and other facility personnel.

-- Health care providers and their authorized representatives who are members of the facility’s organized health care arrangement, or “OHCA.”
-These health care providers and their authorized representatives will be operationally and/or clinically integrated with the facility, or will otherwise be permitted by law to receive your information.
+- Health care physicians and their authorized representatives who are members of the facility’s organized health care arrangement, or "OHCA."
+These health care physicians and their authorized representatives will be operationally and/or clinically integrated with the facility, or will otherwise be permitted by law to receive your information.
 For example, to the extent permitted by law and in accordance with our policies, the facility will share your medical information with doctors who are members of the facility’s medical staff, even if the doctor is not employed by the facility.

 - All entities, sites and locations within this facility’s system will follow the terms of this notice.
 They also may share medical information with each other for treatment, payment and health care operations purposes.